-- Another popular game that supports Python is Disney’s Toontown Online, which is multiplayer online role-playing (MMORPGs).
-It helps pandas3D for graphics of the game, and the game is quite lightweight.
+- Another popular game supporting Python is Disney’s Toontown Online, multiplayer online role-playing (MMORPGs).
+It helps pandas3D with the game’s graphics, which is relatively lightweight.

-- EVE Online is another MMORPGs who is using stackless Python – a variation of Python programming language for its client and server-side code.
+- EVE Online is another MMORPG that uses stackless Python – a variation of Python programming language for its client and server-side code.

-- Battlefield Heroes uses Python for some parts of their game logic, such as scoring with cleartext and game modes.
+- Battlefield Heroes uses Python for game logic, such as scoring with cleartext and game modes.

 How To Use Python For Browser Games Development?

-Popular game engines such as Unity3D or UnrealEngine gives you the option to export game projects into a compatible HTML5 code.
-However, this method is quite complex and time-consuming to implement inside a game engine.
+Popular game engines such as Unity3D or UnrealEngine allow you to export game projects into compatible HTML5 code.
+However, this method is complex and time-consuming to implement inside a game engine.

 Let’s get down to the nitty-gritty of Python-based browser games.
-You have to use frontend technologies and APIs to render your game on the browser and use Python gaming libraries and frameworks at the backend for determining gaming logic.
+To determine gaming logic, you must use frontend technologies and APIs to render your game on the browser and Python gaming libraries and frameworks at the backend.

 Technology for browser-based Python game development